 Co-Chair: Garrett Ashley, Vice Chancellor, University Relations and Advancement, The California State University

 Garrett P. Ashley is vice chancellor of University Relations and Advancement for the California State University, providing oversight for systemwide fundraising, governmental affairs, community relations, alumni relations, communications and public affairs since November 2008.
 His division highlights the system’s positive role in California while advocating for public higher education interests.
 Read more.

-David Dinerman is a trustee at Hampshire College in Amherst, Massachusetts, where he is Vice Chair, and heads the Finance and Investment Committees.
+David Dinerman is a former trustee at Hampshire College in Amherst, Massachusetts, where he was Vice Chair, and headed the Finance and Investment Committees.
 David is an attorney who has worked in financial services, software, manufacturing, and real estate, principally as the CFO of companies in which he has worked.
 Most of his work has been in lower middle market companies Read more.

 Joe Biernat, Trustee, Gettysburg College

 Joe Biernat is Chief Investment Officer of Permian Global, an environmental investment company.
 Previously he was a director and the Chief Investment Strategist at European Credit Management (ECM) where he served as a managing board member from 2000 to its sale to Wachovia/Wells Fargo in 2007.
 Read more.

 Alice DonnaSelva, Investment Consultant, Prime Buchholz & Associates

 Alice DonnaSelva joined Prime Buchholz in 2005 and has 13 years of industry experience.
 Prior to becoming a Consultant, she served as a Consulting Analyst and an Investment Analyst for seven years.
 Alice serves as Chair of the Firm’s Sustainable Investment Committee and is a member of the Fixed Income and Defined Benefit Committees.
 Read more.